 For travellers from outside of Canada, the border between Canada and the USA is currently closed to non-essential travel.
 This closure has been extended multiple times this year, and is now in place until December 21, 2020 at the earliest.
 There is a strong chance there will be more extensions.
 Any international travellers who manage to come to Canada must self-quarantine for 14 days upon arrival here.
 Health Canada updates its travel info website regularly.

 Our Cancellation Policy

 We will accept, without penalty, any cancellations due to travel restrictions, public health advisories, national park closures, or your contracting of COVID-19.
 We do not want to cause any financial hardship for guests who are unable to make a trip to the Canadian Rockies.

 If your guide contracts COVID-19, you will be notified, and any trips that fall within the recovery period of the guide will be cancelled.

 The response to the COVID-19 outbreak is in constant flux, so everything listed above is subject to change.
-We will revise this information as the situation evolves.
+We revise this information regularly as the situation evolves.